7shi/dante-la-el/scripts/README.md

 After generating files from the logs, AI errors must be corrected manually.
 Therefore, just running the script through will not match the file placed here.

-# Process
+# Main Process

-The work is not yet systematic, and these scripts were created haphazardly as needed.
+The processes is not yet systematic, and these scripts were created haphazardly as needed.
-Therefore, the process is tentative at this time.
+Therefore, the main process is tentative at this time.

 | No. | Script | Process |
 |----:|--------|---------|